 These specific design and construction standards can also be found in the appropriate requirements of the American National Standards Institute (ANSI), Fair Housing Accessibility Guidelines (FHAG) and in HUD's Fair Housing Act Design Manual.
-If a project is built in compliance with HUD's Fair Housing Accessibility Guidelines (FHAG) requirements, a "safe harbor" for compliance purposes is created.
+Also see Appendix B for a sample checklist of accessible features.
+If a project is built in compliance with HUD's Fair Housing Accessibility Guidelines (FHAG) requirements, a safe harbor for compliance purposes is created.

-B. Seven Basic Design and Construction Requirements
+Seven Basic Design and Construction Requirements

-In order to be in compliance with the Fair Housing Act, the "Fair Housing Accessibility FIRST" initiative have identified the following seven basic design and construction requirements that must be met:
+In order to be in compliance with the Fair Housing Act, the Fair Housing Accessibility FIRST initiative have identified the following seven basic design and construction requirements that must be met:

-1. An accessible building entrance on an accessible route:
+An accessible building entrance on an accessible route:

-All covered multifamily dwellings must have at least one accessible building entrance on an accessible route unless it is impractical to do so because of the terrain or unusual characteristics of the site.
+- All covered multifamily dwellings must have at least one accessible building entrance on an accessible route unless it is impractical to do so because of the terrain or unusual characteristics of the site. - An accessible route means a continuous, unobstructed path connecting accessible elements and spaces within a building or site that can be negotiated by a person with a disability who uses a wheelchair, and that is also safe for and usable by people with other disabilities.

-- An accessible route means a continuous, unobstructed path connecting accessible elements and spaces within a building or site that can be negotiated by a person with a disability who uses a wheelchair, and that is also safe for and usable by people with other disabilities. - An accessible entrance is a building entrance connected by an accessible route to public transit stops, accessible parking and passenger loading zones, or public streets and sidewalks. - 2.
+An accessible entrance is a building entrance connected by an accessible route to public transit stops, accessible parking and passenger loading zones, or public streets and sidewalks.

 Accessible public and common use areas: